-Kimberly Demby, M.A. is currently one of the center's three doctoral interns.
-Ms. Demby received her B.A. in Psychology from Spelman College, and her M.A. in Clinical and Counseling Psychology from Southern Methodist University.
-She is currently completing her Ph.D. in Counseling Psychology at the University of North Texas.
-Ms. Demby's professional interests include women's issues, multiculturalism, impacts of discrimination, interpersonal dynamics, and life experiences specific to racial/ethnic minorities.
+Zoeann Finzi-Smith, M.S. is currently one of the center's three doctoral interns.
+Ms. Finzi-Smith obtained her B.S. in Philosophy and master's degree in Counseling Psychology from Florida International University.
+She is currently completing her Ph.D. in Counseling Psychology at Howard University in Washington, D.C.
+Ms. Finzi-Smith's professional interests include women's issues, multiculturalism, impacts of discrimination, interpersonal dynamics, and life experiences specific to racial/ethnic minorities.

 Jill Vahl is currently the center's Senior Secretary.
 Ms. Vahl has been with the center since April 2011.
 She relocated to Texas from South Dakota and enjoys the area.
 Ms. Vahl's personal interests are caring for her 2 children, attending her son's sporting events, and exploring the area.

-Audrena Kelley, MSSW is currently the center's Secretary and Webspinner.
+Audrena Kelley, LMSW is currently the center's Secretary and Webspinner.
 Ms. Kelley has been with the center since June 2007.
 Ms. Kelley obtained her Bachelors of General Studies degree with concentrations in Criminal Justice and Sociology from Texas Woman's University and her Masters of Science in Social Work from University of Texas at Arlington.
 Ms. Kelley's personal interest are caring for her 3 children and being a great support system for her friends and family.

 Dr. Gayla Sahl is a half-time Licensed Psychologist at the TWU T. Boone Pickens Institute of Health Sciences-Dallas Center campus.
 Dr. Sahl has been with the center since May 2010.
 Dr. Sahl received her Ph.D. in Counseling Psychology from Texas Woman’s University and completed her doctoral internship at Allendale Association.
 Dr. Sahl's professional interests include women’s issues, interpersonal relationships, spirituality, sexual orientation identity issues, parenting concerns, and training/supervision.